 How to Wire a Dryer Motor for Other Uses and DIY Projects (4-Step Guide)

-Dryer motors span a wide spectrum of applications and you don’t have to discard an old or idle dryer motor, instead, you can repurpose them for other uses.
+Dryer motors span a wide spectrum of applications, and you don’t have to discard an old or idle dryer motor, as you can repurpose them for other uses instead.

-I have found that connecting dryer motors to devices such as a blower for dust collecting, or to a belt for other DIY projects can be very useful.
-It is not difficult to wire a dryer motor, and you do not need any particular experience.
+I’ve found that connecting dryer motors to devices such as a blower for dust collecting or to a belt for other DIY projects can be very useful.
+It’s not difficult to wire a dryer motor, and you don’t need particular experience.
 All you need to do is identify which wire goes where and for what purpose.

-In general to rewire a dryer motor to another device follow these steps:
+In general, follow these steps to rewire a dryer motor to another device:

-• If the dryer motor is still in the dryer, unplug the dryer and remove the dryer motor by disengaging the cord-connection panel at the back of the dryer.
+• Unplug the dryer and remove its motor by disengaging the cord-connection panel at the back.

-• Remove the old wires in the dryer.
+• Remove the old wires from the dryer motor.

 • Connect the green wire to the ground screw that holds the ground strap.